Saravana1992-java/java-tutorial/1-programming-paradigm/FunctionalProgramming.md

 ### 3. **First-Class and Higher-Order Functions**

 - Functions are treated as values:
+  - Assigned to variables.
   - Can be passed as arguments.
   - Returned from other functions.
-  - Assigned to variables.
+  - Stored in data structures

+- A higher-order function (HOF) is a function that does at least one of the following:

-- Higher-order functions take other functions as parameters or return them.
+  - Takes one or more functions as arguments
+  - Returns a function as its result
+    This means functions are treated as values—passed around, composed, and returned just like data.

 ### 4. **Function Composition**